elemenohq/docs/source/index.html.md

 }
 ```

-To access a list of all published Collections, send a `GET` request to `/v1/collections/`.
-This will return an array of Collection objects.
+Retrieve an array of all Collections.

 ## Specific Collection